Education and Training:

 You can also become a valuer by studying property, property economics or valuation at university.
 To get into these courses you usually need to gain your VCE.
 Prerequisite subjects, or assumed knowledge, in one or more of English and mathematics are normally required.
-A number of universities in Australia offer degrees in property, property economics or valuation.
+A number of universities in Australia offer relevant degrees.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact the universities you are interested in for more information as requirements may change.

 Valuers specialising in other fields, such as machinery, art, collectibles or antiques, usually have qualifications or extensive experience in their area of specialisation.
 Additional training is usually provided on the job.

-Real Estate valuers who have completed an approved course can apply for membership of the Australian Valuers Institute (AVI) or the Australian Property Institute (API) and, with further experience, become a Certified Practising Valuer (CPV).
-Visit the CPV website (www.cpv.org.au) for more information.
+Valuers who have completed an approved course can apply for membership of the Australian Valuers Institute (AVI) or the Australian Property Institute (API) and, with further experience, become a Certified Practising Valuer (CPV).
 Student membership is available with either of the above institutes.

 Non-real estate valuers have the opportunity to become members of The Auctioneers and Valuers Association of Australia.